ThriveCart Review Summary

-This is what ThriveCart’s bump offers look like.
+This is what ThriveCart’s order bump looks like.

 You can add these to any of your checkout carts easily.

-Just a few years ago you’d need to hire a web developer to have this added to your checkout pages (or you’d be forced to use Clickbank).
+Just a few years ago, you’d need to hire a web developer to have this added to your shopping cart (or you’d be forced to use Clickbank).

-Whether you choose bump offers, 1-click upsells or downsells, you’ll be able to test each step of the sales funnel without paying.
+Whether you choose to use an order bump, upsells, or downsells, you’ll be able to test each step of the sales funnel without paying.

 Embeddable & Popup Checkout Carts

-Does this platform let me embed checkout pages on my website?
+Does this platform let me embed cart pages on my website?

-There are times when having your checkout cart on your WordPress site makes more sense.
+There are times when having your checkout on your WordPress website makes more sense.

 ThriveCart provides two ways of setting up carts on your own site (doesn’t have to be WordPress).

-The Embeddable checkout cart will give you a code to paste on your web page.
+The Embeddable cart will give you a code to paste on your web page.